render-examples/pg-rag-engine/README.md

 render blueprint launch
 ```

-Then create the Workflow service and configure the existing Toolshed with the
+Then create the Workflow service.
-deployed MCP URL and matching token.

 ## Adding a source